goodyduru/goodyduru.github.io/_posts/2022-07-18-practical-oauth-part-two.md

 After constructing the url, the server will redirect to it.
 One problem though, unlike the normal web app which is within the purview of the browser, this app is a terminal app and can't just be redirected to it.
 Luckily, there is a solution!
 The solution is for the app to listen on its selected port until it gets the redirection request.
 The server shouldn't run indefinitely else, it blocks.
 Once it receives the request, the server should close.
 Apart from allowing the rest of the code to execute, it also prevents subsequent, maybe harmful requests from coming in.

-In python, you can accomplish this with the inbuilt [http.server](https://docs.python.org/3/library/http.server.html#module-http.server) module.
+In Python, you can accomplish this with the inbuilt [http.server](https://docs.python.org/3/library/http.server.html#module-http.server) module.
 Here's an example

 ```python
     from http.server import HTTPServer, BaseHTTPRequestHandler